pent0/FRSML/README.md

   + Link the library with the project you like, and take all the headers in the include folder to work with.
   + Detail:
       - Compile the project and link the library with the porject you want.
-      - Use the header "FRSML" in the include folder to interface with dll function
+      - Use the header "fmath" in the include folder to interface with dll function
       - Put the FRSML.dll in your executable folder or in System32 (if you are in Windows)

 ****************